“This success story couldn’t have been planned by me,” she smiles as she shakes her head. “The universe is so cool!”

 “Having things like the stop-motion camp in the summer really helped me decide what I was passionate about and what I could see myself doing in the future.
 As a result, it kept me determined to go to art school despite other voices saying I was not going to make it.”

 Meg followed her passions and attended the Cleveland Institute of Art, where she discovered teaching.
 She never imagined teaching as her career.
 However, the chance to teach arts as part of her college credit changed her views.
 That experience showed that teaching is also a passion of hers.
 Upon graduating in 2018, Meg began looking for opportunities.
 She noticed a job post for an after-school program instructor from Classroom Antics.

-She immediately recognized the Classroom Antics name, and it was an obvious option for Meg to apply to the position.
-Aside from previously attending Classroom Antics camps, the fact that it was a STEAM-based (science, technology, engineering, arts and math) position was ideal for her.
-“It was the fusion of science and the arts curriculum done in a hands-on way that definitely appealed to me,” Meg says.
+It was an obvious option for Meg to apply to the position.
+Aside from previously attending Classroom Antics camps, the fact it is a STEAM-based position was ideal for her.
+“The fusion of science and the arts curriculum done in a hands-on way that definitely appealed to me,” Meg says.

 Creating the Next Generation of Student Success Stories